Fort Laramie National Historic Site

 Fort William was founded by William Sublette and his partner Robert Campbell in 1834.
 In the spring of 1835, Sublette sold the fort to Thomas Fitzpatrick, a local fur trader.
 After a rendezvous in 1836, it was sold to the American Fur Company, which still had a virtual monopoly on the western fur trade.
 Starting as early as the fall of 1840, the American Fur Company began competing with the newly-established Fort Platte, built by Lancaster Lupton about a mile away from Fort William.

 The American Fur Company hired workers from Santa Fe to construct an adobe fort to replace Fort William.
 This fort was named Fort John, after John Sarpy, a partner in the company.
 In 1849, the U.S. Army purchased the fort as a post to protect the many wagon trains of migrant travelers on the Oregon Trail, and the subsidiary northern emigrant trails which split off further west.
 These included the California and Mormon Trails.
-The middle reaches of the Mormon trail stayed on the north banks of the Platte and North Platte rivers, and merged with the other emigrant trails heading west over the continental divide from Fort John-Laramie.
+The middle reaches of the Mormon trail stayed on the north banks of the Platte and North Platte rivers, and merged with the other emigrant trails heading west over the continental divide from Fort Laramie.
 The name "Fort Laramie" gradually came into use, likely as a convenient shortening of "Fort John at the Laramie River".

 The remaining structures are preserved as the Fort Laramie National Historic Site by the National Park Service.